 It is really important that no one arrives after dark with their headlights on, thus either ruining imaging in progress or blinding everyone whose vision has just become dark-adapted.

 Ideally, everyone should plan to arrive 30 mins before sunset.
 It is also much easier to set up before it gets dark, and you’ll be ready to start imaging or observing straight away.

 If you do arrive after dark, please park outside the gate and come and find the evening coordinator and they will walk you in with your lights off.
-When you arrive, please switch your car’s interior lights to the OFF position, this will ensure the car remains dark when you open the door.
+Before you arrive, please switch your car’s interior lights to the OFF position to ensure the car remains dark when you open the door.

 When leaving, please don’t switch your lights on until you are well clear of any remaining cars.
 If your car does not have this ability, please find the coordinator so you can be walked out or advise visual observers to cover their eyes whilst you leave.

 Following the above will ensure everyone gets the best Field Night’s experience.